gooddata/GoodData-CL/cli-distro/README.md

-This is GoodData data integration toolkit.
-The toolkit contains data modeling, transformation and loading utilities that work on top of the GoodData REST APIs.
+This is GoodData command-line utility.
+The utility contains data modeling, transformation and loading functionality that work on top of the [GoodData REST APIs](http://developer.gooddata.com/apis/).

 <a name="binary">
 # Binary installation